 In-Fusion cloning is a remarkably versatile method developed by Takara Biosciences for creating seamless gene fusions.
 For the In-Fusion reaction, a linearized vector is mixed with one or more PCR products with overlapping ends.
-Like other PCR-based advanced cloning techniques, In-Fusion Cloning allows you to directly adjoin your fragments of interest with appropriately designed primers.
+Like other PCR-based advanced cloning techniques, In-Fusion Cloning allows you to adjoin your fragments of interest with appropriately designed primers directly.
 This bypasses one of the major limitations of restriction enzyme cloning, making In-Fusion a sequence-independent and seamless cloning technique.

 How does In-Fusion Cloning work?

 In-Fusion Cloning utilizes the DNA polymerase from Vaccinia Virus.
 Like many DNA polymerases, while the preferred reaction is the addition of nucleotides, this polymerase contains 3’ → 5’ exonuclease activity that is part of its proofreading mechanism.
 In the absence of dNTPs, and when provided a substrate of double-stranded DNA, the exonuclease will chew back each 3’ end, creating asymmetrical overhangs.
 Overhangs can be engineered into cloning experiments by including the appropriate sequences in PCR primers.

 PCR primers are designed with an added 5’ tail to create 15 to 20 base pair overlaps between the fragments you intend to clone.
 During the In-Fusion reaction, the exonuclease activity from the polymerase chews back the 3’ ends, exposing the overlapping nucleotides.

 The fragments are ligated in vivo after transformation into E. coli.